Protests Erupt for Third Consecutive Day in Hong Kong

 Hong Kong’s political crisis was sparked by a now withdrawn extradition bill, which would have allowed the rendition of fugitives to mainland China for the first time.
 Opposition to the bill quickly grew into a repudiation of both the unrepresentative local government and of Beijing, which has labeled the movement a color rebellion.
 Many protesters are calling for self-determination or independence for the former British possession—which was retroceded to China in 1997 after 156 years of colonial rule—and appear prepared to escalate their actions.

 “I don’t think it’s violence—these are methods to resist the government’s authoritarian power,” said Kelly, 25, when asked about the use of force by radical protesters.
-“No matter what happens, and what [the radicals do], we wont split.”
+“No matter what happens, and what [the radicals do], we won’t split.”

 —With reporting by Laignee Barron and Aria Chen / Hong Kong